kmccullochcop/gradebookproject/README.md

 | totalAvg() |returns the total average of all courses across all years for a student| N/A | double|
 | yearAvg() |returns the total average of all courses across one year for a student| year (int) | double|
 | semAvg() |returns the total average of all courses across one semester for a student| year (int), semester (int) | double|

+## Extensions:
+If you would like to go above and beyond with this project, you may do so in a few different ways.
+Some of these are, but are not limited to:
+- create getCoursesByYear() and/or getCoursesBySem() methods
+- Use ArrayLists for Courses[] ( and change setCourse() to addCourse() )
+- Use ArrayLists for marks[] (and change setMark() to addMark())
+- and/or whatever else you can think of!